The Fairy Maiden and the Gypsy Girl: Tales with trees

-Hungarian ethnographer János Berze Nagy collected a Hungarian tale in Heves with the title A gallyból gyött királykisasszony ("The Princess from the Tree Branch"): a prince goes on a hunt and ventures into a forest.
+Hungarian ethnographer János Berze Nagy collected a Hungarian tale in Heves with the title A gallyból gyött királykisasszony or A gallyból jött királykisasszony ("The Princess from the Tree Branch"): a prince goes on a hunt and ventures into a forest.
 He breaks up three tree branches and a maiden appears in a flash of light before him.
 The prince declares his love for her and marries her.
 One day, he takes her to the forest in a carriage and leaves her inside.
 Suddenly, an ugly gypsy woman approaches the girl, shoves her down a nearby well and replaces her inside the carriage.
 The prince returns and notices his wife looks different, and the ugly woman says that by looking into the well she will become beautiful again.
 She looks into the well, but the prince does not recognize his true wife's face in the well, taking the gypsy woman with him.
 As for the true tree princess, she turns into a goldfish.
 The false wife feigns illness and asks for the goldfish in the well to be caught and cooked for her.
 The goldfish is caught and prepared, but a drop of blood falls into the ground in the garden and a tree sprouts.
 The false wife then asks the prince to fell the tree.
 A male neighbour offers to cut down the tree and makes a potlid out of parts of the tree which he takes home with him.
 The neighbour leaves his house with his family to work in the field, while the tree princess comes out of the potlid to do chores around the house for them.
 The neighbour investigates the mystery of who is doing the chores and discovers the fairy maiden, grabbing her before she returns to the potlid.
 Later, the false princess hire maidservants for the palace and the tree princess is among them.
 One night, the maidservants begin to tell stories, and the tree princess narrates her tale.
 The prince recognizes her as his true wife, and ties the gypsy woman to a horse's tail to punish her.